Bullish Uber plans to invest $1 billion in China in 2015

 The letter suggests Uber is taking a bullish approach to China, despite the firm facing raids on its offices and a crackdown on its drivers deemed to be operating illegally.

 An Uber executive based in Greater China confirmed to Reuters that the emailed letter was genuine.
-The person asked not to be named as he was not authorized to speak to the media.
+The person asked not to be named as he was not authorised to speak to the media.

 A China-based spokeswoman for Uber declined to comment.